 How to Manage Obsolete Stock in Your Inventory

-If you identify excess stock, which is stock you have too much of on hand compared to your forecasted demand, try to accelerate sales with the help of your marketing and sales teams before it becomes obsolete.
+If you identify excess stock, which is stock you have too much of compared to your forecasted demand, try to accelerate sales with the help of your marketing and sales teams before it becomes obsolete.